 How to Remove a Collection Account from Your Credit Report

 A collection account remains on your credit report for seven years.
-You can dispute it any time, but the likelihood of it being removed before the seven years are up is very slim.
-Disputed collections that do not actually belong to you will be removed when an investigation proves that the account is not yours.
+You can dispute it any time, but the likelihood of them removing it before the seven years are up is very slim.
+They will remove disputed collections that do not actually belong to you when an investigation proves that the account is not yours.

 Some collection agencies may remove a collection account from your credit report if you pay for it.
 They may offer it as an additional service for people who pay off the collection account.
 This is a rare practice, so don’t count on it with every collection agency.